chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

 # Scheduling Guide

 Plex Meta Manager is designed to be a background running service that "wakes up" and "sleeps" when it is scheduled to do so.
-By default and unless configured using the [Time to Run Command](https://metamanager.wiki/en/develop/home/environmental.html#time-to-run), Plex Meta Manager expects to run every day at 3AM local time.
+By default, and unless configured using the [Time to Run Command](https://metamanager.wiki/en/develop/home/environmental.html#time-to-run), Plex Meta Manager expects to run every day at 3AM local time.

 Whilst it is possible to have `python plex-meta-manager.py` running in an open window constantly, this is not the recommended approach as it relies on an always-open command window that can be obtrusive to the user.